AlmirPaulo/RPG_Assistant/README.md

 # Diceroller_Assistant
-The assistant every GM have dreamed about!
+The assistant every GM have dreamed about?